keithalewis/math/um1.md

 \newcommand{\Alg}{\operatorname{Alg}}
 \renewcommand\o[1]{\hat{#1}}

+This note proposes a replacement for the Black, Scholes, and Merton theory of option pricing based on Ross's "A Simple Approach to the Valuation of Risky Streams".
+Only a finite number of trades are possible and cash flows associated with instruments are placed on equal footing with prices.
+This clarifies the relationship between Graham-Todd expected value of future cash flows and using dynamic trading to create synthetic market instruments.
+The Simple Unified Model does not solve problem of valuing, hedging, and managing risk; it only provides a simple and mathematically rigorous model for furthur research.

 This note proposes improvements to [Stephen Ross's][@Ros1978] paper "A Simple Approach to the Valuation of Risky Streams".
 Ross extended the theory invented by Fischer Black, Myron Scholes